EnviroDIY/Arduino-SDI-12/examples/b_address_change/ReadMe.md

 Once your sensor is physically connected to your board, download this library and open this sketch.

-Scroll to line 54 of the sketch (`#define DATA_PIN 7`).
+Scroll to line 54 of the sketch (`int8_t dataPin = 7;`).
 Change the `7` to the pin number that your sensor is attached to.

-Set the pin to provide power to your sensor in line 55 (`#define POWER_PIN 22`).
+Set the pin to provide power to your sensor in line 55 (`int8_t powerPin = 22;`).
 If your sensor is continuously powered, set the power pin to -1.

 Upload the sketch to your board.
 After the upload finishes, open up the serial port monitor at a baud rate of 115200 on line 53.